-The retrospective analysis was conducted by successively removing one to six final years of data from the 2020 model and rerunning the analysis, in order to evaluate whether there were any strong changes in model results based on data availability.
-To quantify the bias between the retrospective models, the commonly used formulation of Mohn's rho statistic (Mohn 1999) was computed (Hurtado-Ferro et al. 2014).
-The estimated Mohn's rho for B (-0.12), B/K (-0.10), B/B{MSY} (-0.10) and F/F{MSY} (0.17) fell within the acceptable range of -0.15 and 0.20 (Hurtado-Ferro et al. 2014, Carvalho et al. 2017) and consequently indicated that the retrospective pattern was relatively small.
-Retrospective plots showed more optimistic stock status trajectories when data up to 2018-2020 were included in the analysis, compared to using data up to 2014-2016 (Figure 5).
-This is likely a reflection of generally higher annual abundance indices recorded since 2017, coinciding with the introduction of the new vessel to the fishery (CFL Gambler was replaced by CFL Hunter).
+The retrospective analysis was conducted by successively removing one to six final years of data from the 2021 model and rerunning the analysis, in order to evaluate whether there were any strong changes in model results based on data availability.
+To quantify the bias between the models, the commonly used formulation of Mohn's rho statistic (Mohn 1999) was computed (Hurtado-Ferro et al. 2014).
+The estimated Mohn's rho for B (-0.10), B/K (-0.07), B/B{MSY} (-0.07) and F/F{MSY} (0.12) fell within the acceptable range of -0.15 and 0.20 (Hurtado-Ferro et al. 2014, Carvalho et al. 2017) and consequently indicated that the retrospective effect was relatively small.
+Retrospective plots showed no systematic trend in departures from the 2021 model (Figure 5).

 Figure 5.
-Estimated trends in biomass, B/K, B/B{MSY} and F/F{MSY} for the 2020 model (black line) and six retrospective model runs.
-The numeric label indicates the year up to which individual retrospective model was run (inclusive).
+Estimated trends in biomass, B/K, B/B{MSY} and F/F{MSY} for the 2021 model (black line) and six retrospective model runs.
+The numeric label indicates the year (inclusive) up to which individual retrospective model was run.